iPad generations: all iPad models listed and compared

 Reasons to avoid

-The M2-chipped iPad Pro, released in October 2022, has just been super-seeded by the M4, and is available in 11-inch and 12.9-inch models.
+What you need to know: The M2-chipped iPad Pro, released in October 2022, has just been superseded by the M4, and is available in 11-inch and 12.9-inch models.
 It was the first iPad to come with Apple Pencil hover features (which we love, by the way), and Wi-Fi 6E.
 Add to that lightning-fast upload and download speeds and you've got a potential laptop-replacing super-tablet.

-It is also eye-wateringly expensive, which will be prohibitive to many – it'll only be serious iPad users that want to go for a top iPad Pro like this one or the M4.
+Pricing: This is an eye-wateringly expensive tablet, considering how little changed compared to the previous 2021 model and how much was improved by the 2024 model.
 Compared with the previous iteration, there isn't much that isn't available on the previous 2021 model, and the design is exactly the same, too.
-If the additional features are important to you and you've got money to spend, but don't want to go for the top-tablet, this could be the one for you.
-If you're okay with not having the latest features, though, you could save money by grabbing the 2021 iPad Pro instead.
+If the additional features are important to you and you've got money to spend, but don't want to go for the top tablet, this could be the one for you.
+If you're okay with not having the latest features, though, you could save money by grabbing the 2021 iPad Pro instead - or, we'd recommend holding out for a $200 / £200 price drop during sales events.

 03. Apple iPad Pro (2021, 5th Gen)